Vontier (NYSE:VNT) Releases Q3 2021 Earnings Guidance

-Vontier (NYSE:VNT) last released its earnings results on Thursday, August 5th.
-The company reported $0.61 EPS for the quarter, topping analysts’ consensus estimates of $0.55 by $0.06.
-Vontier had a net margin of 15.07% and a return on equity of 82.44%.
-The firm had revenue of $724.60 million during the quarter, compared to analyst estimates of $678.19 million.
-The business’s quarterly revenue was up 35.8% compared to the same quarter last year.
-Equities analysts anticipate that Vontier will post 2.8 earnings per share for the current fiscal year.

-A number of analysts have commented on the stock.
-Zacks Investment Research raised shares of Vontier from a hold rating to a buy rating and set a $37.00 target price for the company in a report on Tuesday, August 10th.
-The Goldman Sachs Group assumed coverage on shares of Vontier in a report on Thursday, June 3rd.
-They set a neutral rating and a $40.00 target price for the company.
-Credit Suisse Group lifted their target price on shares of Vontier from $44.00 to $46.00 and gave the stock an outperform rating in a report on Monday, August 9th.
-JPMorgan Chase & Co. started coverage on shares of Vontier in a report on Thursday, May 27th.
-They issued a neutral rating and a $37.00 price target for the company.
-Finally, Argus raised shares of Vontier from a hold rating to a buy rating and set a $40.00 price target for the company in a report on Thursday, May 20th.
-Three analysts have rated the stock with a hold rating and ten have issued a buy rating to the company.
-Vontier has a consensus rating of Buy and a consensus target price of $40.50.
+A number of brokerages have recently commented on VNT.
+Zacks Investment Research upgraded Vontier from a hold rating to a buy rating and set a $37.00 price target for the company in a report on Tuesday, August 10th.
+JPMorgan Chase & Co. started coverage on Vontier in a report on Thursday, May 27th.
+They set a neutral rating and a $37.00 price target for the company.
+The Goldman Sachs Group started coverage on Vontier in a research note on Thursday, June 3rd.
+They issued a neutral rating and a $40.00 target price for the company.
+Argus upgraded Vontier from a hold rating to a buy rating and set a $40.00 target price for the company in a research note on Thursday, May 20th.
+Finally, Sanford C. Bernstein started coverage on Vontier in a research note on Thursday, July 8th.
+They issued a buy rating and a $45.00 target price for the company.
+Three equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
+Vontier has a consensus rating of Buy and an average price target of $40.50.

 Vontier Corporation engages in the research and development, manufacture, sale, and distribution of critical technical equipment, components, software, and services for manufacturing, repair, and servicing in the mobility infrastructure industry worldwide.
 The company offers a range of solutions, including environmental sensors, fueling equipment, field payment hardware, remote management and workflow software, and vehicle tracking and fleet management software solutions for traffic light control and vehicle mechanics', and technicians' equipment.